 A conflict of interest exists when employees acting on behalf of the university obtain improper personal gain for themselves or for another party, or when a particular action has an adverse effect on the university's interests.
 All members of the university community are expected to exercise good faith and judgment in all activities that relate to their responsibilities at the university.
 In accordance with university policy, some staff members may be required to complete a Conflict of Interest Questionnaire.

 If you are in doubt about the proper application of the university's Conflict of Interest for Non-Faculty Policy to particular situations, you should immediately make all the facts known to your supervisor and act according to his/her guidance.

 University officers, senior management, and researchers have some special responsibilities in avoiding conflict of interest.
-These responsibilities are more clearly detailed in the Supervisor's Guide for the use of Supervisory Staff, the Handbook for Sponsored Programs, and other documents.
+These responsibilities are more clearly detailed in the Manager's Toolkit, the Handbook for Sponsored Programs, and other documents.